ralphrecto/util/scripts/README.md

 Useful little scripts!
-To add a new script, simply give it a .sh extension and then run the sync script :)
+To add a new script, simply give it a .sh extension and then run the install script :)